Miszo97/URL-Shortener/README.md

 ## Race conditons

-In cases 1 and 3, when dealing with collisions, we should be careful not to run into a data race condition.
+In cases 2 and 3, when dealing with collisions or when we fetch the counter value, we should be careful not to run into a data race condition.
 It will occur when two instances of the application try to check if the shortened URL already exists in the database at the same time.

 ## Features

-Regardless of choisen solution we can still add more features to the application:
+Regardless of the chosen solution, we can still add more features to the application:

 Proposed features:
 - Generating HTML with a redirecting link
 - Using a NoSQL database like MongoDB for better horizontal scalability and faster reads and  writes as there are not many relational lookups
 - Adding a user login to give additional features like a customized URL or a history of created urls
+- Adding an expiration date for short ulrs
 - Attacker prevention (someone can write a script to quickly populate the database)